There are two ways to think about lupus across the lifespan:

 As noted above, childhood lupus should not be confused with the illness known as “neonatal lupus,” which is a separate condition.
 A small proportion of newborns of mothers who have high titers of anti-Ro/SSA and anti-La/SSB antibodies are susceptible to neonatal lupus.
 This is not actually a form of systemic lupus erythematosus.
 Rather, it is brought about by the mother’s antibodies that are passed through the placenta to the child.
 These vanish in the infant after about six months.
 About 25% of children of mothers who have high titers of anti-Ro/SSA and/or anti-La/SSB antibodies (but not children of mothers with low titers) will develop a transient rash and/or blood abnormalities that are generally not harmful and that heal on their own.
 The rash tends to frighten people, but it is not serious.
 Most of these children need no treatment at all, and they do not develop lupus later in life.
 A very small percentage of children of mothers with these antibodies develop a serious heart problem, usually of rhythm, which may require a pacemaker.
 These conditions are almost always identified before birth.
 Neonatal lupus is not SLE, and it does not become SLE in later life.

-Those who develop lupus during adolescence tend to have the typical characteristics of SLE that begins in adulthood.
+People who develop lupus during adolescence tend to have the typical characteristics of lupus that begins in adulthood.
 However, they are somewhat more likely to have severe symptoms, and they are more likely to have complications of kidney disease.
+The particular medications doctors prescribe to teens (and the degree to which these patients accept those prescriptions), may differ from prescriptions given to patients of other ages.
+This is because teenagers commonly have concerns regarding socialization, body image, psychological state, and competitiveness in athletics and in school, and are also more likely to experiment with alternative treatments and illicit self-medications than are adults.

 Most commonly, SLE develops when a person is a young adult (18 to 35 years old).
 In addition to the usual features of the illness, there are many other considerations in patients of this age group that will influence a patient’s and doctor’s choices for medical care, including: